qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/column-links.md

 Every time you add a new visualization to Dashboard Builder, any visualization containing columns with links will have a Page Action automatically predefined with your set URL.

-> **Note**: Hierarchical data on columns from JSON connections currently have a Known Issue with tokens.
-These tokens are not being received in Page Actions from Dashboard Builder.

 ![column-links](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/column-links/column_3.gif#thumbnail)